 Students will graduate from this program with a bachelor's degree in Clinical Biology and a specialization in either Histotechnology, Medical Technology, or Nuclear Medicine.
-Classes are offered in the afternoons, evenings and on weekends, providing education for traditional and non-traditional students alike.
-Participation in clinical experiences, rotations or fieldwork is a required part of the curriculum and will be undertaken off-campus at clinical affiliate sites.
+Participation in clinical experiences is a required part of the curriculum and will be undertaken off-campus at clinical affiliate sites.
 Credit for the internship is paid to the University at the usual tuition rate.

 Applications are accepted on an ongoing basis.
-A \$30 application fee is required at the time of submission.
-Students seeking admission to the Allied Health Professions Program must submit a completed application, write a statement of purpose, provide official transcripts from institutions attended, and submit two satisfactory professional letters of recommendation from faculty or supervisors.
-A personal interview may be required before acceptance into the program.
-Upon acceptance, a non-refundable deposit in the amount of \$250 is required to hold the applicant's position in the program.
-The deposit will be applied toward tuition expenses.
+Transfer students seeking admission to the Allied Health Professions Program's specialization options must submit a completed application through the College of Health Sciences, provide official transcripts from institutions attended, and submit a personal statement and two satisfactory professional letters of recommendation from faculty or supervisors.
+A personal interview is required before acceptance into the program.
 Students may transfer up to 64 credits from an accredited community college and an additional 26 upper-level credit hours from an accredited university.
+Eligibility for each specialization option is at the discretion of the Program Director.